 FAST applicants must be rising high school seniors who are U.S. citizens or permanent residents.
 Because Harvey Mudd is a highly selective institution, transcripts and test scores will factor heavily into the FAST application process, as will a passion for math, science and engineering.

 All high school seniors are invited to the FAST Program!
-The program is targeted towards students who are underrepresented in science, technology, engineering and mathematics.
-This includes women, underrepresented minorities, students from disadvantaged or rural communities, and students who will be the first in their families to attend college.
+Specifically, the program is targeted towards students who are underrepresented in science, technology, engineering and mathematics.
+This also includes women, underrepresented minorities, students from disadvantaged or rural communities, and students who will be the first in their families to attend college.

-The Future Achievers in Science and Technology (FAST) programs offer high school seniors from populations that are traditionally underrepresented in the STEM fields (science, technology, engineering and mathematics) an opportunity to experience Harvey Mudd College.
+The Future Achievers in Science and Technology (FAST) programs focuses on high school seniors from populations that are traditionally underrepresented in the STEM fields.
+Therefore, students who love science, technology, engineering and mathematics gain an opportunity to experience Harvey Mudd College.

 Each program offers lab tours, class visits, a hands-on experiment or workshop led by one of our professors and a workshop by our Office of Institutional Diversity.
 FAST also includes an overnight stay and an admission interview with our Admission Officers or Senior Interns.

-The FAST Program is free to all participants and includes lodging, meals and travel accommodations (if applicable).
+The FAST STEM summer programs are free to all participants and includes lodging, meals and travel accommodations (if applicable).
 Participants will also receive a fee waiver for a Harvey Mudd College freshman application.

-As soon as these programs start accepting applications, apply!
-The sooner the better.
-And stay tuned for more opportunities we’ll cover in Part 2 of this series.
+As soon as these STEM summer programs start accepting applications, apply!
+In fact, the sooner the better.
+Also, stay tuned for more opportunities we’ll cover in Part 2 of this series.